 Effective July 1, 2011, we entered into the Foum Assaka Offshore Petroleum Agreement as operator.
 In August 2013, final government approvals and processes were completed for the acquisition of an additional 18.75% participating interest in the Foum Assaka block in the Agadir Basin offshore Morocco from Pathfinder, a wholly owned subsidiary of Fastnet, one of our block partners.
 Pathfinder has retained an 18.75% participating interest.
 The Moroccan national oil company, ONHYM, has a 25% carried participating interest and is carried by us and Pathfinder proportionately during the exploration phase.
-We are required to pay a 10% royalty on oil produced in water depths of 200 meters or less (the first 300,000 tons produced are exempt from royalty) and 7% royalty on oil produced in water depths deeper than 200 meters (the first 500,000 tons produced are exempt from royalty) and 7% royalty on oil produced in water depths deeper than 200 meters of 10% is applied to profits at the license level following a 10-year tax holiday post first production.
+We are required to pay a 10% royalty on oil produced in water depths of 200 meters or less (the first 300,000 tons produced are exempt from royalty) and 7% royalty on oil produced in water depths deeper than 200 meters (the first 500,000 tons produced are exempt from royalty).
+These royalties are to be paid in-kind or, at the election of the government of Morocco, in cash.
+A corporate tax rate of 30% is applied to profits at the license level following a 10-year tax holiday post first production.
 The term of the Foum Assaka Offshore Permits, beginning on July 1, 2011, is eight years and includes an initial exploration period of two years and six months followed by the first extension period of two years and six months and the second extension period of three years.
 We recently entered the first extension period effective January 1, 2014.
 By entering the first extension period we are obligated to drill one exploration well.
 After the required relinquishment of acreage to enter the first extension period, the Foum Assaka Offshore block comprises approximately 1.2 million acres (4,855 square kilometers).
 In the event of commercial success, we have the right to develop and produce oil and/or gas for a period of 25 years from the grant of an exploitation authorization from the government, which may be extended for an additional period of 10 years under certain circumstances.